liffiton/MARCO/README.md

 the MCSes printed directly, use the '--print-mcses' command line option; MCSes will be printed on lines starting with "C" (in place of the "S" lines for their MSSes).

+### Library/API Usage

+All functionality is accessible via a simple API that mirrors the command line interface.
+See `lib_examples.py` for examples.
+Most options listed in `./marco.py --help` can be used (excluding any that don't make sense for use in the context of running as part of another program).

 ## Authors